By John Patterson

 A Foreign Trade Zone is an area, typically centered around a port, that U.S. Customs and Border Protections exempts from tariffs.
 Because of this, firms can import and export goods from the zone without paying duties.

 The local Foreign Trade Zone 137 is associated with Dulles Airport, and any company within a 60-mile radius of the airport can apply for Foreign Trade Zone status.
-Today, 137 has two tenants, who are both headquartered in Loudoun County: Belgian shipping company CDS Airfreight and Loudoun-based tableware company Fortessa Tableware Solutions.
+Today, 137 has two tenants, who are both headquartered in Loudoun County: American shipping company CDS Airfreight and Loudoun-based tableware company Fortessa Tableware Solutions.

 Gene Rigoni, Fortessa’s chief operating officer, said the companies’ foreign competitiveness relies on importing products duty-free.
 “If we had received something and paid the tariff, then tried to export it again, it’s 33 percent more expensive than somebody could’ve gotten it directly from China, Germany, or somewhere else.”

 For example, Fortessa can import flatware sets from a manufacturer in one country, and import fish knives from another country, then add the fish knives to the flatware sets at its Winchester operations center and then export the new set without paying any U.S. duty.

 “All that flatware comes from a country into the U.S., we don’t pay a duty on it, and we export it out so it’s still at that lower cost,” Rigoni said.

 According to Fortessa CEO Scott Hamberger, the money saved through the zone enables Fortessa to trade in international markets that would be impossible to compete in if it had to tack on a duty into its prices.